slackapi/java-slack-sdk/docs/content/guides/slash-commands.md

 * Build a reply message or do whatever you want to do
 * Call `ack()` as an acknowledgment

-Slash command request payloads have `response_url`, so that your app can reply to the action (even asynchronously after the acknowledgment).
-If you post a message using `response_url`, call `ctx.ack()` without arguments and use `ctx.respond()` to post a message.
+Slash command request payloads have a `response_url`, so that your app can reply to the action (even asynchronously after the acknowledgment).
+If you post a message using a `response_url`, call `ctx.ack()` without arguments and use `ctx.respond()` to post a message.

-Here is a tiny example demonstrating how to handle slash command requests in a Bolt app.
+Here is an example demonstrating how to handle slash command requests in a Bolt app.

 ```java
 app.command("/echo", (req, ctx) -> {